amalgama-digital/docs.wavesplatform/docs/en/ride/v6/readme.md

 Standard library version 6 is added in node version 1.4.0 and enabled by feature #17 “Ride V6, MetaMask support, Invoke Expression”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

+> MetaMask support in Ride is described in the [Sign transactions and orders in MetaMask](/en/keep-in-touch/metamask) article.

 ## Call Script

 Added a new type of script: call script.